CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 ```

 We have a few values that are fairly badly underestimated (large
-negative residuals), but this is not dreadful.
-Residuals are somewhat
+negative residuals), but diagnostics are not dreadful.
+Residuals are
-heavy tailed.
+somewhat heavy tailed.
+There is some evidence that a plain log transform
+has over corrected the skew in the original data.

 ``` r
 recent_data[c(149, 430, 501),]